codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

       >You cannot select the **Create** privilege together with the other privileges.
 The **Create** privilege requires a separate rule.
        **Any** indicates no privileges are selected.
     1. To assign tags, select one of the following:
-        *  **All tags**: Allows access only to entities with or without tags, regardless of the actual tag names.
+        * **Any**: Allows access to entities _with_ any tag, regardless of the actual tag names.
-        *  **Without tags**: Allows access only to entities that do not have tags assigned to them.
+        * **All of these tags**: Allows access only to those entities _with all_ the tags defined in the list (_AND_ relationship between the tags).
+Access is denied if the entity does not all the tag names.
-        * **Named tags**: Allows access only to those entities with the same tag names.
+        * **Any of these tags**: Allows access only to those entities _with any_ of the tags defined in the list.
+Access is allowed if the entity has at one of the tag names.
+        * **No tags**: Allows access only to entities that do not have tags assigned to them.

  {% include image.html
   lightbox="true"